bartex00001/WS2812_for_RPI_PICO/README.md

 ### Refresh the LED chain

 Pixels on the chain are not automatically updated after `change...()`.
 Instead, change calls are stored in a buffer and pushed to SM when `refresh()` is called.
 This allows for multiple LEDs to be changed *instantly*.
+Refreshing can be handled by default in [WS2812 Controller](#ws2812-controller-api).

 ```python
 def refresh(self):
 ```

 Between refresh calls `T=50us` must pass.
 The on-by-default `auto_reset` takes care of this by calling `reset_signal_generator()`, which waits for `T` if it's necesary to do so.

+### Get current color of an LED

+This can be done by accessing the `pixel_states` list.
+The values in this list are guaranteed to be up to date only after `refresh()` is called as this list acts as a buffer for changes.

+The color of the `i-th` LED is stored in `pixel_states[i]` an 8-bit RGB tuple.
+Indexes are counted from 0.

 ## WS2812 Controller API